 - Our reporting on the awarding of Buffalo Billion contracts to politically connected companies prompted a federal investigation lead by U.S. Attorney Preet Bharara and the eventual conviction of senior state officials and developers who had contributed to Gov. Andrew Cuomo.

-- Our coverage of high lead poisoning rates among inner-city children in Buffalo prompted city and county officials to revise procedures and policies to better target high-risk neighborhoods.
+- Our reporting of high lead poisoning rates among inner-city children in Buffalo prompted city and county officials to revise procedures and policies to better target high-risk neighborhoods.

-- Our reporting on the unconstitutional practices of a Buffalo Police Department street crime unit resulted in the mayor and police commissioner disbanding the force.
+- Our coverage on the unconstitutional practices of a Buffalo Police Department street crime unit resulted in the mayor and police commissioner disbanding the force.

-- Our coverage of pollution in Scajaquada Creek triggered action by local and state officials to step up their efforts to stem the flow of sewage and runoff into the creek.
+- Our reporting of pollution in Scajaquada Creek triggered action by local and state officials to step up their efforts to stem the flow of sewage and runoff into the creek.

 Our work has been cited for excellence in a number of journalism and other award competitions, including Investigative Reporters & Editors and the New York State Associated Press Broadcasters Association.
 Our reporting has also been recognized by the Edward R. Murrow Awards, the Society of Environmental Journalists, the National Association of Black Journalists and the Livingston Awards for Young Journalists.
 Spree magazine in 2017 honored Investigative Post’s staff as the best print reporters in WNY, citing our “intensively researched stories on vital topics.”